Parent Resources | 2026-2027 Homeschool Compliance & Funding Guide | Captain Homeschool

 Homeschool Compliance & Funding Guide

-The complete reference for homeschool families: state laws, testing requirements, credit recognition, ESA funding programs, and extracurricular access — all 50 states.
+The complete reference for homeschool families: state laws, testing requirements, scheduling flexibility, grade advancement rules, credit recognition, ESA funding programs, and extracurricular access — all 50 states.

-All 50 States Updated April 2026 27 States with Funding Programs 3 National Tests Reviewed
+All 50 States Updated May 2026 29 States with Funding Programs 3 National Tests Reviewed Flexible Start Dates Explained Grade Advancement Rules

 Informational purposes only.
 Not legal advice.
 Verify all requirements directly with your state department of education before making educational decisions.